burdiuz/traceability-matrices/README.md

 Generate static HTML files with coverage reports.
 Parameters:

-- `--target-dir` - required, path to directory with coverage reports.
+- `--target-dir` - Required, path to directory with coverage reports.
-- `--output-dir` - required, path to folder where generated HTML files should be stored
+- `--output-dir` - Required, path to folder where generated HTML files should be stored
-- `--compact=true` - optional, uses [compact variant of HTML table](https://burdiuz.github.io/traceability-matrices/generated_coverage_compact/features/Records-_-Category.html), categories displayed as rows instead of columns.
+- `--compact=true` - Optional, uses [compact variant of HTML table](https://burdiuz.github.io/traceability-matrices/generated_coverage_compact/features/Records-_-Category.html), categories displayed as rows instead of columns.
 Default value is false.
 Might be preferable way of rendering features with deep structures.
-- `--force-cleanup=true` - will remove all contents of output folder before generating new content.
+- `--force-cleanup=true` - Will remove all contents of output folder before generating new content.

 Example: